samisalreadytaken/vs_library/Documentation.md

 void VS::QuaternionSquad(Quaternion q0, Quaternion q1, Quaternion q2, Quaternion q3, float t, Quaternion &qt)
 ```
 Interpolates between quaternions Q1 to Q2, using spherical quadrangle interpolation.

+Inputs are sequential, squad setup is done inside.
+This may change in the future.
 ________________________________

 <a name="f_QuaternionAverageExponential"></a>